Are you between 16-30 with an interest in curating, creative workshops or attending a talk on the theme of anti-racism?

 In partnership with the Institute of Race Relations and supported by Rabbits Road Press, Create are supporting a group of young people to develop an ambitious new oral history project that will take the history and legacy anti-racist organising in the 1980s as a starting point from which to explore different communities’ experiences of racism in Newham then and now.

-Over the next 6 months, a newly-established young people’s group will meet weekly at Old Manor Park Library and develop a programme of public talks, events, screenings and oral history training sessions that begin to situate their own insights and experiences of racism and activism in the context of this history.
+Over the past few months, a newly-established young people’s group has been meeting weekly at Old Manor Park Library, developing a programme of public talks, events, screenings and oral history training sessions that begin to situate their own insights and experiences of racism and activism in the context of this history.

-Alongside this, we have commissioned award-winning filmmaker Ayo Akingbade to make a new documentary inspired by the history activism in Newham which will be premiered in late 2019.
+Alongside this, we have commissioned award-winning filmmaker Ayo Akingbade to make a new documentary inspired by the history of activism in Newham which will be premiered in late 2019.

 If you are between 16-30 years old and would like to get involved, either in a workshop, curating the exhibition or attending a talk, please email firstname.lastname@example.org

 Supported by The National Lottery Heritage Fund